Upper and Lower Bounds for Fully Retroactive Graph Problems: Incremental Fully Retroactive Connectivity and SF

+Again, we maintain $\text{MSF}_H$ on $H$: $\query(t)$ can be trivially answered in $O(n)$ time by outputting all edges in the MSF$_H$ with weight less than $t$.
 To support $\query(\text{size},t)$, we need to count the number of edges with weight less than $t$ in $\text{MSF}_H$.
-We maintain an AVL tree that supports range query\footnote{For an implementation, please refer to \url{https://www.geeksforgeeks.org/count-greater-nodes-in-avl-tree/}} on the weights of the edges of $\text{MSF}_H$.
+We maintain an AVL tree that supports range query\footnote{Please refer to \url{https://www.geeksforgeeks.org/count-greater-nodes-in-avl-tree/} for an implementation.} on the weights of the edges of $\text{MSF}_H$.
 Since every retroactive operation changes $\text{MSF}_H$ by at most one edge, the AVL tree can be maintained in $O(\log n)$ time per operation.
 We can answer $\query(\text{size},t)$ by querying the number of elements with value less than $t$ in the AVL tree.
 In summary, we have the following.